 A series of techniques, as presented below, could be used to delay or mitigate scale, but they do not entirely remove the risk.

 Hardness removal and high pH (for high-silica waters)

 Although the above-mentioned methods mitigate scaling risks, recovery may still be below osmotic pressure limits with brine concentration potential left on the table.
 Operators may also still be walking a tightrope because scaling compounds are circulating in a sensitive RO brine treatment system.

-Chemical softening is a hybrid solution that removes the tightrope entirely as shown in Figure 1.
+Chemical softening is a hybrid solution that removes the tightrope entirely, as shown in the process flow diagram below.
 First, achieve initial recovery through a primary reverse osmosis (RO-1) step, effectively reducing the volume for downstream processes.
 The techniques explained above are applicable, but do not need to be pushed to their limit.
 After primary RO-1 recovery, chemically soften the brine to extract the scaling compounds before another secondary RO (RO-2) step that boosts recovery to the osmotic pressure limit of RO.
-Saltworks has developed an advanced Chemical Softening system called BrineRefine, shown below.
+Saltworks has developed an advanced chemical softening system called BrineRefine, of which the pilot unit is shown below.

 BrineRefine is a smart and compact chemical softening system that applies modern automation and separation processes to remove scaling compounds.
 Innovations include: